WilliamTjonndal/IT3212/assignment4/task1/reason for models.md

 We selected ``SVM (Support Vector Machines)`` because it's a method that we're familiar with and it performs reliably on high-dimensional features like HOG and LBP.
 Its ability to create strong separating margins—and, with kernels, capture subtle nonlinear differences—makes it effective for visually overlapping scene categories such as *mountain* vs. *glacier* or *street* vs. *buildings*.
 This combination of technical suitability and practical familiarity allows us to tune and interpret the model confidently while achieving strong performance on diverse image classes.

+feature extraction methods:
+- HOG and LBP histogram
+why, what how
+code: see peder.ipynb

+feature selection methods:
+random forest for itself, svm and stacking to select most important features xgboost for itself